Return to projects list

 EnergyTeachers.org offers workshops for educators on solar cookers.
 In the workshops, educators learn about the various designs of cookers, materials, infrared thermography, insolation, and recipes.
 Contact us to host a workshop in your area.

-You can learn most all there is to know about solar cooking from a highly notable organization on this subject, Solar Cookers International.
+You can learn most all there is to know about solar cooking from a highly reputable and notable organization on this subject, Solar Cookers International.
 See links below.

 - http://www.sunoven.com/ : http://www.sunoven.com/